 Separating from a partner may be one of the most difficult times you experience in your life.
 It is a time rife with intense emotions and lots of change.
 There will be many practical problems that require your attention, including new living and financial arrangements.
 If you have children with your former partner, you would also be concerned about the stability of their lives.

 People often assume that men can push off any emotion and just soldier on, even during a divorce.
 This view of men only serves to make the problem worse.
 The breakdown of a relationship involves significant emotions and can feel like the grief of losing a loved one.
 Separation is not like repairing a car.
 It may not be able to be fixed quickly, and you may not be able to predict your emotions day-by-day.
 It’s important to acknowledge those feelings, keep your head above water and manage your mental health during this period.

 Going through a divorce is a difficult and emotional time for the parents, and often your kids.
 Separation involves making several major family decisions, like where each partner will live, and the division of time with the children between parents.
 Although it can be a chaotic time with so many changes, it is essential to focus on your children’s wellbeing throughout the process of divorcing.

 Since the 1st October 2018, casual employees now have a greater chance in becoming permanent employees.
 The Fair Work Commission has amended 98 Modern Awards to allow a mechanism by which casual employees of 12 months can request a transfer to be a permanent employee.

 We live in a time where our social media accounts have an enormous place in our lives.
-Whether it’s where we holiday, what we wear, or what we cook, we are shaped by what we discover on social media.
-And vice versa, we leave our trace all over the Internet as we share our locations, connections and activities with the world.
+Where we holiday, what we wear, and what we cook is shaped by what we discover online.
+As well, we leave our digital footprints all over the Internet as we share our locations, connections and activities.

 When you think of wills your mind is probably filled with the image of a sweet elderly couple.